What Is GUSD, What’s It Used For & Its Pros and Cons

 GUSD was created under strict controls allowing Gemini LLC to perform upgrades whenever needed.
 Gemini offers to resolve the following challenges using its GUSD tokens:

-4. And controlling the flow of GUSD during emergency conditions.
-That is, pausing, blocking, and even reversing it in case of a security incident.
+- and controlling the flow of GUSD during emergency conditions, such as pausing, blocking, and even reversing it in case of a security incident.

 To accomplish these tasks, Gemini uses layers of smart contracts on GUSD.
 There are three smart layers: